FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/4a-Velocity_PID.md

 ## Purpose

-We might want to use velocity PID for tjree primary reasons:
+We might want to use velocity PID for three primary reasons:

 1. Ensuring our mechanism reaches a consistent speed for something such as a shooter's flywheel
 2. Motion profiling, which we will cover later
 3. More precise control of something like the drivetrain.

-We will cover the first use case in this lesson, the second case in a few lessons, and the final one in the future (most likely in the advanced section).
+We will cover the first use case in this lesson, the second case in a few lessons, and the final one in the future (most likely in the autonomous or advanced section).

 ## General Info

-Using velocity PID control is very similar to it for positional PID control.
-However, instead of using the constants `kP`, `kI`, and `kD`, we instead use `kFF` and `kP`.
+Velocity PID control is very similar programmatically to positional PID control.
+Instead of using the constants `kP`, `kI`, and `kD`, we instead use `kFF` and `kP`.
 It is very rare that we will use `kD` or `kI` in velocity PID control, especially the latter.
 Essentially, the `kFF` term will be multiplied by the target velocity and added to the output, which will be the primary driving force for our controller.
 Then, the `kP` term will account for any small errors in the output and slightly modify the output to account for those.
 As a result, we will be using a combination of **feedback and feedforward control**.

 To implement this, we first need to create the PID constants in our `Constants.java` file.
 Note that we add an extra term for the `kFF` term.

 Additionally, we will define the max speed of our shooter here, which will be important later.
 We actually define our `kFF` term as `1 / SHOOTER_MAX_SPEED` at first.
 This is normally a really good approximation for what the `kFF` term should be, assuming that `SHOOTER_MAX_SPEED` corresponds to the actual speed limit of our motor.
 We can later tune this further, but this normally gets us really close.

 We use the units RPM here, aka revolutions per minute.
-We could use whatever units we wanted here, as long as we are consistent.
+We *could* use whatever units we wanted here, as long as we are consistent.
 This means that we need to make sure to apply a scaling to our encoder values to ensure this is valid.
-However, SPARK MAXes actually have their default units set to revolutiosn per minute, making that unnecessary.
+However, SPARK MAXes actually have their default units set to revolutions per minute, making that unnecessary.

 ```java
 public static class Shooter {